eduvpn/eduvpn-common/wrappers/java-android/README.md

 make android-test
 ```

 This uses [Gradle managed virtual devices](https://developer.android.com/studio/preview/features#gmd).
-This feature is
+This experimental
-enabled in `gradle.properties`.
+feature is enabled in `gradle.properties`.
 It is normal that tests that pass are not logged.

 Run Android instrumented tests on an already running emulator: